“Where can I study Bartitsu?” is probably the #1 question asked of the Bartitsu Society.

 Under certain conditions you can also consider setting up your own recreational Bartitsu club; see this article for a comprehensive set of hints and tips in that direction.

-As training times and locations, etc. may be subject to change, it’s best to get in contact with the local club to confirm these details.
+As training times and venues, etc. may be subject to change, it’s best to get in contact with the local club to confirm these details.

 Battersea Bartitsu is a study group in Battersea, London.